 Let’s not waste time.
-There’s a best way to online search marketing, but sometimes a tight budget prevents people from choosing the best.
+There’s an ideal way to do online search marketing, but sometimes a tight budget prevents people from choosing the best.
 That’s life.
-Thankfully, you don’t have to sit on your hands and hope that one day business will pick up enough to start getting online clients!
+Thankfully, you don’t have to sit on your hands and hope that business will pick up enough to start getting online clients one day!

-The following HVAC marketing plan focuses on free and extremely low cost solutions that will build a foundation for your brand.
-We need to be extremely clear: you (probably) will not notice huge results from the start.
+The following HVAC marketing plan focuses on free and extremely low-cost solutions that will build a foundation for your brand.
+We need to be extremely clear: you (probably) will not notice tremendous results from the start.
 However, your business will be in a much better place six months from now if you faithfully follow this process.

 Step #1: Get Listed in GMB

 Google My Business (GMB) offers free listings to help your business get started in local search.
-These listings are essential if you want any sort of organic leads.
+These listings are essential if you want any organic leads.
 According to a recent publication by Search Engine Journal and extensive research by Merkle, “Organic search produced 23% of all site visits in Q2 2019.”
-Without registering your company with GMB however, your company is unlikely to earn any leads from Google.
+However, without registering your company with GMB, your company is unlikely to earn any leads from Google.

 Steps for Registering Your GMB Account

 - 1. Go to google.com/business/ and get started.

 - 2. Submit your company name, location, and industry information.

 - 3. Set your service radius from your business address (or home).